mulch-est/DB2-DS-DE/README.md

 Dialogue editor for de blob 2 DS executed in the ruby cmd.

 ### To Use
-[Get RubyInstaller](https://rubyinstaller.org/), and run it to install Ruby.
+[Get RubyInstaller](https://rubyinstaller.org/downloads/), and run it to install Ruby.
 After installing Ruby you can open the .rb file with the Ruby interpreter (or start the command prompt with Ruby, navigate to the DB2-DS-DE-master folder, and execute
 `ruby editor.rb`).
+The version should not matter too much, but **Ruby+Devkit 2.6.5-1 (x64)** was used during testing.